nanomq/nanomq/docs/en_US/toolkit/bench.md

 $ nanomq_cli bench pub -c 100 -i 10 -t bench -s 256 -p 8883 --certfile path/to/client-cert.pem --keyfile path/to/client-key.pem
 ```

+##

-# nftp
+# NFTP

-`nftp` is a light-weight, no run time file transfer tool based on MQTT. `nftp` support P to P/ N to 1/ 1 to N，asynchronous send / recv，discontinued transmission.
+`nftp` is a light-weight, no run time file transfer tool based on MQTT. `nftp` support P to P/ N to 1/ 1 to N transmission，asynchronous send / recv，discontinued transmission.

 ## Compile

-**Note **: nftp tool isn't built by default, you can enable it via `-DBUILD_NFTP=ON`.
+**Note**: nftp tool isn't built by default, you can enable it via `-DBUILD_NFTP=ON`.

 ```bash
 $ cmake -G Ninja -DBUILD_NFTP=ON ..